JobAbroad/backend/README.md

-The main idea of this project was to create a mobile app to Vanhack.
+The main idea of this project was to create a Web App to Vanhack.
 Whit this app the users would be able to apply for jobs listed on the platform.

 The backend side of this project was done by Jonatha Moreno Schmitz.